-Basically, a virtual desktop presents a substitute to maximizing and minimizing windows.
-Rather than of restoring or minimizing programs, virtual desktops let shuffling among desktops with different program windows.
-Most of the times it is important to share a program across various virtual desktops.
-For this, you have to go to the program window’s upper left corner and click on an icon looks like a pushpin.
+A virtual desktop presents a substitute for maximizing and minimizing windows.
+Rather than restoring or minimizing programs, virtual desktops let shuffling among desktops with different program windows.
+Most of the time it is important to share a program across various virtual desktops.
+For this, you have to go to the program window’s upper left corner and click on an icon that looks like a pushpin.
 The application will pin; you can access it from different virtual desktops.

 27. How to remote login with SSH?

-There are many ways you can access a remote computer; it is more preferred to use the SSH (Secure Shell) protocol.
+There are many ways you can access a remote computer; it is preferred to use the SSH (Secure Shell) protocol.
 In this protocol public-key, cryptography authentication technique is used for ensuring secure communication among hosts.
-If you want to use SSH command, it is important for the user to define the server by inserting its IP address.
-If 188.8.131.52 is your system’s IP address that the SSH access is required and after that the enter the command: ssh 184.108.40.206
+If you want to use the SSH command, the user needs to define the server by inserting its IP address.
+If 184.108.40.206 is your system’s IP address SSH access is required and after that enter the command: ssh 220.127.116.11

 Similarly, you can also specify the username as ssh firstname.lastname@example.org

-SSH lets data compression and also transfer graphical commands through X11.
-When correctly configured, the SSH protocol provides a secure line that is proficient of defending itself against man-in-the-middle attacks and DNS spoofing.
+SSH lets data compression and also transfers graphical commands through X11.
+When correctly configured, the SSH protocol provides a secure line that is proficient in defending itself against man-in-the-middle attacks and DNS spoofing.

 A Rootkit is an advanced kind of malware that can cause a lot of security problems and in some cases, it cannot be detected by an average antivirus program.
 Hence, you should use advanced anti-spyware tools to check if there are any Rootkit infections in your Linux OS.
 The rkhunter is a famous anti-spyware tool used for this purpose.

-Some of the famous notable security tools to check rootkit infections in Linux are as follow:
+Some of the famous notable security tools to check rootkit infections in Linux are as follows:

-In Linux, the system administrators use chage command to apply password ageing.
+In Linux, the system administrators use the change command to apply password aging.
 This command is used to modify the number of days among resets of a mandatory password.
 The /etc/login.defs file is accountable for managing the configuration in the system.
 It can be edited for:

 Linux System Administration Interview Questions